 As a teen, I was gluten intolerant.
 I knew that if I ate a cookie made with wheat flour, I would pay for it with a vicious headache.
 My mom knew that too, but she wisely refrained from nagging me about it.
-After a while, I processed through the grief and anger about the intolerance, and on my own I began to avoid gluten and even to monitor cross-contamination.
+After a while, I processed my grief and anger about the intolerance, and on my own I began to avoid gluten and even to monitor cross-contamination.
 I needed to have that autonomy and choice.

-Practice what you teach.
 If detecting hypocrisy in one’s parents were a marketable skill, teenagers would corner the world market.
 This is one of the reasons that parenting teens can be challenging and even unnerving.
 If you have double standards, they will spot them and often call them out.
 Honesty on your part, and modeling a healthy relationship with food, becomes more important than ever before.

 Disordered eating often starts in the teen years, and one of the best safeguards you can give your children is to show them by example what a healthy relationship with food looks like.
 Learn to like your own body, nourish yourself, practice eating in a way that keeps you feeling your best, and your teen will have a much better chance of doing the same.

-Make wholesome food a normal part of your family life, so that when your teen is home, healthy eating is the default choice.
+Make wholesome food a normal part of your family life, so that when your teen is home, healthy eating is the usual choice.